terryaney/Documentation.Camelot/KatApp.md

 - [v-ka-modal](#v-ka-modal) - Configure a `HTMLElement` to open up a modal dialog (containing fixed markup or seperate Kaml View) on click.
 - [v-ka-app](#v-ka-app) - Nest an instance of a seperate Kaml View within the current Kaml View (the KatApps will be isolated from each other).
 - [v-ka-table](#v-ka-table) - Render HTML tables automatically from the calculation results based on `text*` and `value*` columns.
+- [v-ka-chart](#v-ka-chart) - Render SVG chart automatically from the calculation results.
 - [v-ka-highchart](#v-ka-highchart) - Render Highcharts chart automatically from the calculation results.
 - [v-ka-attributes](#v-ka-attributes) - Accepts a key/value space delimitted `string` of attributes and applies them to the current `HTMLElement`.
 - [v-ka-needs-calc](#v-ka-needs-calc) - Flag UI submission link/button as requiring a RBLe Framework calculation to complete before user can submit the form.